BlakeMasters/BlakeMasters/README.md

 - Hi, I’m Blake
-- I’m interested in Data systems Engineering, and am pursuing it at my college
+- I’m interested in robotics and autonomous engineering, and I am pursuing it as my degree at Cal Poly SLO.
-- I’m currently learning solidworks, self teaching C++, and working on machining certifications
+- I’m currently learning C++ and autocad while working on machining certifications.
+I am comfortable in Python, matlab, and solidworks.
-- Future aspirations: Build my own electric vehicle; Understand the full usages of command prompt and what it can do for a personal file managment.
+- Future aspirations: Build my own electric vehicle with autonomous capabilities.
 - 📫 How to reach me
       -Please see resume for contact info